Passer au contenu principal

 Attach the mounting clips to your new sink according to the manufacturer's instructions.
 Apply a bead of silicone caulk along the rim of the new sink.
 Move your new sink into the cabinet and raise it into place.
 Wipe away any excess silicone with a damp cloth.

 To keep your sink stable while the caulk dries and while you install the mounting clips, we recommend using either a wood clamp or wood wedge to keep the sink in place.
 If you are using a wood clamp, lay a piece of wood horizontally across your sink.
 To avoid scratching your countertops, lay a towel under the wood.
 Then, place one end of a wood clamp through the drain hole.
 Place another piece of wood between the bottom of the sink and the clamp.
 Tighten the clamp.
-If you don’t have a wood clamp, you can also use a piece of wood (make sure it is the right length!) that can be wedged between the bottom of the sink and the floor of the vanity to act as a brace.
-Keep the wood clamp or wedge in place for 24 hours while it dries.

 Once the clamp or wedge is in place, attach the mounting brackets and clips to the underside of your sink.
 This may require caulk or a drill.